clue1ess/xv6/explanation/explanation_xv6.md

 Q. what is kernel and user stack?
 -> Each process has two stacks: a user stack and a kernel stack.
 When the process is executing user in­structions, only its user stack is in use, and its kernel stack is empty.
 When the pro­ cess enters the kernel (via a system call or interrupt), the kernel code executes on the process’s kernel stack; while a process is in the kernel, its user stack still contains saved data, but isn’t actively used.
 A process’s thread alternates between actively using the user stack and the kernel stack.
 The kernel stack is separate (and protected from user code) so that the kernel can execute even if a process has wrecked its user stack.
+There is thirs stack which is used by scheduler processes.(we have seen this, in kvmalloc())

 Q. What is trapframe?
 -> Whenever control transfers into the kernel while a process is running, the hardware and xv6 trap entry code save user registers on the process’s kernel stack.
 OS writes values at the top of the new stack that look just like those that would be there if the process had entered the kernel via an interrupt, so that the or­ dinary code for returning from the kernel back to the process’s user code will work.